bluefroguk1/empire-dump/content/Wiki/Magic/Eternal.md

 Eternals have distinct personalities, but most respond positively to mortals who demonstrate personality traits in keeping with those  common to the [[Lineage]] associated with their [[Realm|realm]].
 The [[Imperial Conclave]] has the power to set the status of various Eternals with regards to [[The Empire|the Empire]] via a [[Declaration]] of [[Alignment]].
 A list of the current status of all Eternals can be found here.
 ### Eternals Interested in [[The Empire|the Empire]]
-This list of eternals is not exhaustive; rather it lists some of those beings who have shown a special interest in the Empire since its formation.
+This list of eternals is not exhaustive; rather it lists some of those beings who have shown a special interest in [[The Empire|the Empire]] since its formation.
 Anchor|Eternals of [[Spring]]
 {|
 ! scope="col" style="width: 320px;" | [[Eternal]] of Spring